cmdaniels/req-header-service/README.md

 # req-header-service

-A simple API micro-service to parse data about your user agent
+A simple API micro-service to return data about your user agent

 ### Example usage: